prof-tallman/csc228/understanding_fear/psychology_thank_you.md

 The reflection statements are meant to demonstrate thoughtful engagement with the speaker's presentation.
 The card is an exercise in professional courtesy: it should express appreciation in a way that is specific, respectful, and connected to the speaker's contribution.

-This assignment is meant to help you:

-- Listen carefully during the guest speaker's presentation
-- Express appreciation in a thoughtful and respectful way
-- Connect the speaker's comments to the themes of this course

 ## Part 1: Three Reflection Statements ##

 After the guest speaker's visit, submit three reflections about the presentation or the Q&A. Each statement should be written as a complete thought.
 Quality is important; length not so much.
 Your statements may include: